angelmavare/angelmavare/README.md

 </h3>
 <hr>

-⚡ I work in the web design and web development areas.
-I've great interest in Front-End development.
+⚡ I work in web design and development, with a strong interest in front-end development.

-🌱 I have more than 7 years providing solutions to companies that want to enter the digital world and take the next step to be on the internet.
+🌱 I have over 7 years of experience providing solutions to companies that want to enter the digital world and take the next step to have an online presence.

 🔭 I’m currently working on **Designful Inc** and **Pixonauta.com**
 <!--